khanyezi/DApp/README.md

 * KhanyeziMezzanine
 * KhanyeziEquity

-These were created using ERC20 standard
+These were created using ERC20 standard.

+Each token is deployed from the main Khanyezi token smart contract, under the different details.

 ## Khanyezi.LoanRepayments